|

 Human genome - Wikipedia

-The human genome is a complete set of nucleic acid sequences for humans, encoded as the DNA within each of the 24 distinct chromosomes in the cell nucleus.
+The human genome is a complete set of DNA sequences for each of the 22 autosomes and the two distinct sex chromosomes (X and Y).
 A small DNA molecule is found within individual mitochondria.
 These are usually treated separately as the nuclear genome and the mitochondrial genome.
 [1]

 The Human Genome Project (HGP) is one of the greatest scientific feats in history.
 The project was a voyage of biological discovery led by an international group of researchers looking to comprehensively study all of the DNA (known as a genome) of a select set of organisms.